jianrongzhang89/label-studio-ml-backend/label_studio_ml/examples/huggingface_ner/README.md

   * `input_file_dir` = "ner-source"  # Directory where the input data file is stored in AWS S3 bucket
   * `input_file`='traningdata-1000-before.json'
 * Run this notebook by selecting `Run` -> `Run All Cells` menu item
-* _When the notebook successfully runs, your fine-tuned model should have been uploaded to AWS or MinIO in the bucket specified for `AWS_S3_BUCKET` in `Create Workbench` section_.

 Note: you can import the training data into Label Studio UI directly for review and labelling.
 In this case, set `import_test_data_from_aws = False` and `existing_project_id` to the corresponding Label Studio Project ID which can be found in the project URL displayed in the UI.